travis-ci/docs-travis-ci-com/blog/_posts/2012-09-05-on-yesterdays-log-unavailability.md

 queue.

-We weren't sure if this would affect our database load at all, but luckily, even with 9 threads, there was no noteworthy increase in database response time.
+We weren't sure if this would affect our database load at all, but luckily, even with nine threads, there was no noteworthy increase in database response time.
 Thanks to our graphs in [Librato Metrics](http://metrics.librato.com), we could keep a close eye on any variance in the mean and 95th percentile.